cchesser/nrql-bonanza/content/_index.md

 ---

-Helpful if you are wanting to extract dictionary data into other sources for consumption...
+Helpful if you are wanting to extract the dictionary data into other sources for consumption...

 ![](nr-nerdgraph-data-dictionary.png)